noir-lang/noir/docs/docs/how_to/how-to-solidity-verifier.md

 ![Stack too deep](@site/static/img/how-tos/solidity_verifier_3.png)

-This is due to a lot of variables being too deep into the stack, but can be fixed by applying some optimization.
+This is due to the verify function needing to put many variables on the stack, but enabling the optimizer resolves the issue.
 To do this, let's open the "Advanced Configurations" tab and enable optimization.
-The error should go away if we apply any number of optimization rounds, but for the sake of reducing gas cost, let's try 2000 rounds.
+The default 200 runs will suffice.

 :::info

 This time we will see a warning about an unused function parameter.
-This is expected, as the `verify` function doesn't use the `_proof` parameter inside a solidity block.
-Most of the contract is actually written in assembly.
+This is expected, as the `verify` function doesn't use the `_proof` parameter inside a solidity block, it is loaded from calldata and used in assembly.

 :::